wangyc82/DeepDRK/README.md

 predictions<-DeepDRpredictor(cell_tst,drug_tst)

-The output describes the probability that the test cell is sensitive to the test drug
+The output describes the probability that the test cell is sensitive to the test drug.

 # Dependencies

-The models are trained by using h2o package in R. The dependency requirements are automatically solved while running the program.
+The model is trained by using h2o package in R. The dependency requirements are automatically solved while running the program.

 # Contact